DevExpress/dotnet-eud/interface-elements-for-web/articles/editors/color-edit.md

 ![ColorEdit_Palette](../../images/img22715.png)

 ## Specifying a color in the Color Edit
-Using the **Color Edit**, you can specify a color in the following ways.
+Using the Color Edit, you can specify a color in the following ways.

 **Using the color palette**